ExtremePro11299/Powershell-networking-tool/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---
 name: Documentation improvement
-about: If you encountered an error that we did not list, and you know how to fix it without modifying the code, consider telling us.
+about: If you discovered an error that we didn't list and have a solution for it, or you found an alternative solution to a listed error, tell us here.
 title: Documentation improvement
 labels: documentation
 assignees: ''